GB Boxing joins breakaway governing body

 World Boxing will seek IOC recognition.

+However, it said it has yet to make contact with the IOC, and provisional recognition could take up to two years, making it a "stretch" to be recognised in time for the Paris 2024 Olympics.

-The move has been made with boxing's place at the 2028 Olympics under threat.
+The move to establish World Boxing has been made with the sport's place at the 2028 Olympics under threat.

 Among five pledges, the new organisation says it will "keep boxing at the heart of the Olympic movement" and "ensure the interests of boxers are put first".